ktrap06/corticalanalysis/README.md

-# Data analysis of mesoscale cortical activity
+# Processing of Calcium Mesoscale Cortical Activity into dff tiff stacks